 Quality of Life

-When considering the choice of euthanasia, you are always advised to take your pets’ quality of life into consideration.
-The following guide while attempt to help you assess his or her quality of life.
+When considering the choice of euthanasia, you are always advised to consider your pets’ quality of life.
+The following guide will attempt to help you assess his or her quality of life.

 Mobility: